Tanz0rz/haxe-fmod/README.md

 ### Generating Constants From Your Banks

-The [export script](fmod-scripts/ExportHaxeConstants.js) gives your code an always-up-to-date, auto-completable list of everything in your sound banks.
-Press `Ctrl+B` in FMOD Studio and it writes the Haxe constants files **and** builds your banks in one step.
-Because it runs as part of every export, the constants can never drift from the project.
+The [export script](fmod-scripts/ExportHaxeConstants.js) builds a list of everything in your banks that you can autocomplete in code.
+Press `Ctrl+B` in FMOD Studio and it writes the Haxe constants files **and** builds your banks in one step, so the constants always match what you just exported.

 ![Haxe Constants Demo](.github/fmod_constants.gif)

 #### What gets generated

 - `FmodEvents.hx`, `FmodBuses.hx`, `FmodVCAs.hx`, `FmodSnapshots.hx`, and `FmodParameters.hx`
-- A `...Guids` companion class in each file holding the matching GUIDs under the same identifiers, kept separate so autocomplete on the main class only shows the paths
+- A `...Guids` class in each file with the same names mapped to GUIDs (kept out of the main class so autocomplete stays clean)
 - `FmodEventEnum.hx` - a plain enum covering every event, for tool integrations (see [Event Enums](#event-enums))

 Use the constants anywhere a path is expected: